WET-tool/glm-met/README.md

 # GLM-met

-A Python package for downloading meteorological data and processing it to formats required for running the <a href="https://github.com/AquaticEcoDynamics/glm-aed/tree/main/binaries" target="_blank">GLM model</a>.
+A Python package for downloading meteorological data and processing it to formats required for running the <a href="https://github.com/AquaticEcoDynamics/glm-aed/tree/main/binaries" target="_blank">GLM model</a> and other water balance models.

 ## GLM